 Frosting: Beat eggs, sugar 10 minutes.
 Add lemon juice, grated nuts.
 Beat well.
 Place small mound of mixture on top of each cake.
 Bake at 350° until frosting is crinkly throughout.
 Decorate with candied cherry or citron.Recipe Source: Catholic Cookbook, The by William I. Kaufman, The Citadel Press, New York, 1965

-Free eBook: The Documents of Vatican IISubscribe to InsightsStay on top of the latest Catholic news and analysis from CatholicCulture.org.Copyright © 2019 Trinity Communications.
+Free eBook: Making Sense of SocietySubscribe to InsightsStay on top of the latest Catholic news and analysis from CatholicCulture.org.Copyright © 2019 Trinity Communications.
 All rights reserved.